Assault Charge Defence Lawyer Mississauga, ON

 Assault charge is classified as a hybrid offence in the Criminal Code.
 This means that the prosecution has discretion whether to proceed with the assault charge summarily or by indictment depending on the facts of the assault charge.
 Section 266 of the Criminal Code reads that everyone who commits an assault is guilty of 1) an indictable offence and is liable to imprisonment for terms not exceeding 5 years; or 2) an offence punishable on summary conviction.

 Indictment is treated more severely and the accused can elect a mode of trial whether by judge alone or judge and jury.

 Every type of assault has its own punishment referenced in the Criminal Code.
 An assault charge should not be treated lightly.
-It is important that you hire a assault lawyer immediately so that your assault lawyer can fiercely defend the charges against you.
+It is important that you hire an assault lawyer immediately so that your Assault Charge Defence Lawyer can fiercely defend the charges against you.